 - Find the rotate result that you want, either “Rotate 90,” “Rotate 180” or “Turn 270.”
 The turn impacts will turn the video file counterclockwise.
 Click and drag the rotate result over the video file, then drop it.

-- Click on the “Submit” menu and pick “Publish Film” or “Save Film File” depending upon your version of the Motion picture Maker software application.
+- Click on the “Submit” menu and pick “Publish Film” or “Save Film File” depending upon your version of the Movie Maker software application.
 Pick where you want to publish the file, and the quality you wish to publish it at.
 When the progress bar completed, the movie is now rotated and you can double-click the file to play it in Windows Media Player.